Fit as a Mama Bear

 • helps reduce soreness

-Soaking your feet just once a week can not only force you to take a step back from rushing around and rock a little self-care, but it also keeps your feet feeling a little nicer while you run around!
+Soaking your feet just once a week in a homemade foot bath with Epsom salt can not only force you to take a step back from rushing around and rock a little self-care, but it also keeps your feet feeling a little nicer while you run around!

-We go through a lot of Epsom salts in our house because it’s long been whispered about for being a great detox salt.
-Personally, I use it in my baths after a grueling workout because I find it helps immensely with muscle soreness (so does this homemade muscle rub!).
+Epsom salt: We go through a lot of Epsom salt in our house because it’s long been whispered about for being a great detox salt.
+Personally, I use Epsom salt in my baths after a grueling workout because I find it helps immensely with muscle soreness (so does this homemade muscle rub!).

 So, it only makes sense to make it the base of this easy DIY foot soak recipe.